Day 03 (S2)

 "Oi!"
 Henry III yelled back as he came in from the other room, "Oi you're back!
 Come 't get yer 'orses 'ave ya?"

-"I can so many things" Heny said with a wink, "for the right price."
+"I can so many things" Henry said with a wink, "for the right price."

 Kin handed him 5 gold from the chest, "How is this?"